quivero/prego/README.md

-# Paths in a Graph from A to B
+# A structure, many possibilities

 Hi, this is an app, but you can interpret it as a service.
-Its duty is to find all paths in a connected graph com node A to B. It was bootstraped from this project: https://github.com/trekhleb/javascript-algorithms .
+Its main funcionality is to provide a graph structure for application-suitable scenarios.
+It was bootstraped from this project: https://github.com/trekhleb/javascript-algorithms .

 ## Preamble